 Rosemary essential oil should be diluted and is photosensitive.
 Do not use on children under the age of 4.
 Do not use Rosemary if taking ACE inhibitor prescription drugs.
 Keep away from eyes and mucous membranes.
 If you are pregnant, nursing, taking medication, or have a medical condition, consult a health professional prior to use.

-Practical Rosemary Essential Oil Uses
+Practical Uses of Rosemary Essential Oil

 - Soothe inflamed or irritated skin: Make your own nourishing roller bottle to have on hand for convenient use.
 In a 10ml glass roller bottle add 8 drops each of rosemary, lavender, patchouli, and geranium essential oils.
 Top off with your favorite carrier oil, secure roller top and shake gently to combine.